Supernova-Studio/exporter-ios/README.md

 - [SASS Exporter](https://github.com/Supernova-Studio/exporter-sass)

-Additionally, we are also developing and maintaining exporters for specific usecases:
+Additionally, we are also developing and maintaining exporters for specific use cases:

 - [Style Dictionary Exporter](https://github.com/Supernova-Studio/exporter-style-dictionary)
 - [HTML Preview Exporter](https://github.com/Supernova-Studio/exporter-html-preview)

-To browse all exporters created by our amazing community, go visit [Supernova](https://supernova.io) Exporter Store.
+To browse all exporters created by our amazing community, please visit the [Supernova](https://supernova.io) Exporter Store.